WikiEducationFoundation/apps-android-wikiedudashboard/docs/Creating_Account.md

 To Get Into The Wiki Education App, You Need To Login To The App.

-The Screen contains 2 Options i.e Login With Wikipedia And Sign Up With Wikipidea
+The Screen contains 2 Options i.e Login With Wikipedia And Sign Up With Wikipedia

 1. If You Are A New User Then You Need To Sign Up The App.